CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/README.md

 #### For more information contact: gabriel@gapmedia.org

 This is a Python 3 implementation of the age-old problem of logic and game theory.
 It was inspired by a Python 2 approach by PLTW (Project Lead the Way) for their Computer Science Principles course.
 This implementation of the dilemma was coded from scratch by the Southwest High School students credited above.
 It contains no source material other than the age-old dilemma.
 Our approach provides a new formulation of the classic conundrum, with new rules, more data on your opponent allowing a more rigorous playing field, and, of course, more new opportunities to cheat ( ͡° ͜ʖ ͡°).
-We are providing this new Python 3 Iterated Prisoner's Dilemma to the community of Python students and developers with a [GNU Public License](https://github.com/CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/blob/master/LICENSE) for your enjoyment and challenge.
+We are providing this new Python 3 wrapper Prisoner's Dilemma to the community of Python students and developers with a [GNU Public License](https://github.com/CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/blob/master/LICENSE) for your enjoyment and challenge.

 ## Requirements